• Skip to primary navigation

 Adjectives for Arguments

 Vigorous: Vigorous arguments are intense and passionate.
-They involve a lot of energy and emotion, and the participants are often very passionate about their point of view.
+They involve a lot of energy and emotion, and the participants in chat are often very passionate about their point of view.

 Fiery: Fiery arguments are heated and often involve a lot of shouting and raised voices.
 They can be very intense and often involve a lot of anger.